Common sense isn't.

 Tennessee, above the town of Petros and Brushy Mountain Prison.

-one-way.
-According to the new
+new site for updated info) According to the new

 looking trail sign, it is about 1.7 miles from Armes Gap to Tub